jhb123/cpal-audio-server/README.md

 # Overview

 This is an experimental program for streaming audio.
 Currently, it's a literal echo server.
-It runs on `127.0.0.1:8000`.
+It runs on `0.0.0.1:43442`.

-Usage:
+Simple usage:
  - start the server with `cargo run --bin server`
  - start the demo client with `cargo run --bin client`
  - send a message and hear echo'd response!

 The client will run for 10s.
 Make sure you have headphones in!

+The IP address of the server can be passed to the demo client like so: `cargo run --bin client -- --ip 127.0.0.1`

 # Latency measurement
 ## Result